SOFTS-London cocoa hits 46-yr peak; white sugar touches 12-yr top

 SUGAR

+* Sugar output in Maharashtra, India's top producing state, is likely to fall 14% in the 2023/24 crop year to its lowest in four years following the driest August in more than a century, industry and government officials told Reuters on Wednesday.

-* India's food secretary, Sanjeev Chopra, on Thursday said the country has 8.5 million tons of sugar stocks, sufficient for more than 3-1/2 months.
+* India's food secretary, Sanjeev Chopra, said on Thursday however that the country has 8.5 million tons of sugar stocks, sufficient for more than 3-1/2 months.

 COFFEE